Rusk, Rogers D. Formerly, Department of Physics, Mount Holyoke College, South Hadley, Massachusetts.

 - Additional Readings

 The time rate of change of velocity.
-Since velocity is a directed or vector quantity involving both magnitude and direction, a velocity may change by a change of magnitude (speed) or by a change of direction or both.
-It follows that acceleration is also a directed, or vector, quantity.
-If the magnitude of the velocity of a body changes from υ1 ft/s to υ2 ft/s in t seconds, then the average acceleration has a magnitude given by Eq.
-(1).
+Acceleration is a physics term that measures the rate of change of velocity per unit of time.
+Because velocity is a directed or vector quantity involving both magnitude and direction, a velocity may change by a change of magnitude (speed) or by a change of direction, or both.
+It follows that acceleration is also a directed, or vector, quantity (Fig. 1).
+See also: Acceleration analysis; Acceleration measurement; Accelerometer; Speed; Velocity

 The content above is only an excerpt.